villano-lab/galactic-spin-W1/paper/paper.md

 # Summary

-Neutron capture-induced nuclear recoils have emerged as an important tool for detector calibrations in direct dark matter detection and coherent elastic neutrino-nucleus scattering (CE$\mathrm{\nu}$NS).

-`nrCascadeSim` is a command-line tool for generating simulation data for energy deposits resulting from neutron capture on pure materials.
-Presently, silicon, germanium, neon, and argon are supported.
-While the software was developed for solid state detector calibration, it can be used for any application which requires simulated neutron capture-induced nuclear recoil data.

-A "cascade" occurs when a neutron becomes part of a nucleus.
-The neutron can be captured to one of many discrete energy levels, or states; if the energy level is nonzero (not the ground state), then the state will eventually change so that it is zero.
-This can happen either all at once or in multiple steps &mdash; that is, the captured neutron may go from its state to the ground state, or it may go to another state with lower energy that is not the ground state (provided that one exists).
-The cascade refers to the particular "path" of energy levels that a captured neutron takes to get to the ground state from the neutron separation energy.
-Currently the code assumes that the neutrons that enter the nuclear system have negligible (zero) kinetic energy; this is a good approximation for thermal neutrons because 0.0254\ eV (the average kinetic energy of a thermal neutron) is small compared to most nuclear recoil energy scales.

-`nrCascadeSim` models many of these cascades at once and saves the energies along with other useful data to a single file, the structure of which is outlined in Figure \ref{rootfile_fig}.
+By analyzing the rotational velocities of bodies in galaxies, physicists and astronomers have found that there seems to be something missing in our understanding of these galaxies.
+One theory is that there is some matter present in this galaxies which we cannot see because it doesn't interact with light - that is, that these galaxies contain dark matter.
+Participants in this workshop will have the opportunity to explore dark matter through galactic rotation curves both by using interactive programs and by editing python code.
+This will give participants an understanding of how physicists arrived at the idea of dark matter showing them the difference between curve fits with and without dark matter.
+Understanding dark matter's epistemological origins will help participants to formulate their own opinions on the dark matter debate.

-![An outline of the structure of a ROOT [@ROOT] output file named \texttt{file.root}.
+%![An outline of the structure of a ROOT [@ROOT] output file named \texttt{file.root}.
 Everything is contained within a top-level key called \texttt{cascade}.
 Beneath \texttt{cascade} are several other keys, each pointing to an array.
 Each array element corresponds to one cascade; the same index will point to the same cascade across arrays. \texttt{n} notes the number of energy levels in the cascade. \texttt{cid} is short for "cascade ID" and refers to the row number of the levelfile which was used to generate the cascade, starting from zero.
 Each element of \texttt{Elev} is an array noting the energy levels used, given in eV.
 Similarly, \texttt{taus} notes the lifetimes of these states used, given in attoseconds.
 Both \texttt{Elev} and \texttt{taus} will have entries with a length of the corresponding value of n, so if \texttt{n[3]} is four then the lengths of \texttt{Elev[3]} and \texttt{taus[3]} will both be four. \texttt{delE} lists the energies deposited during the cascade in eV, and will always a length of one less than n. \texttt{I} calculates the ionization in terms of a number of charges, and \texttt{Ei} combines \texttt{I} with \texttt{delE} to list the ionization energy in eV. \texttt{time} describes the simulation-generated time that the neutron spent at each energy level, in attoseconds, and has a length corresponding to n. \texttt{Eg} provides gamma energies associated with each decay, in MeV, and has a length corresponding to one less than n.
 The gamma energies are not included in any of the other energy arrays. \label{rootfile_fig}](joss_fig.pdf)

 # Models Used